A dynamical version of Silverman-Tate's height inequality: Last inequality

 such that $\pi\mid_{\pi^{-1}(S)}$ is an isomorphism onto $S$.\ Then we have positive constants $c_1,c_2,d_1,d_2$ such that

-for all $P\in S(\overline{k})$ (where we identify $\pi^{-1}(S)$ and $S$ via $\pi$) \end{corollary} \begin{proof} The proof consists of an application of Lemma \ref{lemma:z1} once with $V=\pi^{-1}(S)$ and and once in the reverse direction with $V=S$ and Note that for the application of the second case,\ it is vital that $\pi$ is an isomorphism over $S$.\ Once we write down the two inequalities obtained this way and after some algebraic manipulations.\ we clearly get the inequalities of the Lemma. \end{proof} \begin{proof}[Proof of Theorem \ref{theorem:main}] Note that this lemma essentially shows that if we pass to a blow up of $\overline{S}$ which does not touch $S$,\ the height functions (coming from the projective embeddings of $\overline{S}$ and $S'$) are equivalent to each other up to some universal constant multiples.\ In the view of the role of the height on the base space in the equality of Theorem \ref{theorem:main},\ this clearly justifies the change of base by blow-up that we did in Section 3 because in the notation of the previous sections,\ we have $h_m=h_{S'}$ and $h_n=h_{\overline{S}}$.\\ Now we come to obtaining final inequality in Theorem` \ref{theorem:main} from inequality (\ref{ineq:2}).\ Using inequality (\ref{ineq:3}) in inequality (\ref{ineq:2}),\ we get (change the constant $B$ from the last section if necessary)
+for all $P\in S(\overline{k})$ (where we identify $\pi^{-1}(S)$ and $S$ via $\pi$) \end{corollary} \begin{proof} The proof consists of an application of Lemma \ref{lemma:z1} once with $V=\pi^{-1}(S)$ and and once in the reverse direction with $V=S$ and Note that for the application of the second case,\ it is vital that $\pi$ is an isomorphism over $S$.\ Once we write down the two inequalities obtained this way and after some algebraic manipulations.\ we clearly get the inequalities of the Lemma. \end{proof} \begin{proof}[Proof of Theorem \ref{dynamical ST height inequality}] Note that this lemma essentially shows that if we pass to a blow up of $\overline{S}$ which does not touch $S$,\ the height functions (coming from the projective embeddings of $\overline{S}$ and $S'$) are equivalent to each other up to some universal constant multiples.\ In the view of the role of the height on the base space in the equality of Theorem \ref{dynamical ST height inequality},\ this clearly justifies the change of base by blow-up that we did in Section 3 because in the notation of the previous sections,\ we have $h_m=h_{S'}$ and $h_n=h_{\overline{S}}$.